jinghuazhao/Omics-analysis/README.md

 This repository seeds comprehensive analysis of several traits as contained in their named directories.

-The [wiki page](https://github.com/jinghuazhao/Omics-analysis/wiki) will elaborate several topics, including fine-mapping, pathway analysis, TWAS, Mendelian randomisation and predictive analytics, which are related to several repositories on GitHub.
+The [wiki page](https://github.com/jinghuazhao/Omics-analysis/wiki) will elaborate several topics, including fine-mapping, pathway analysis, TWAS, Mendelian randomisation and predictive analytics, which are related to repositories below.

 * [FM-pipeline](https://github.com/jinghuazhao/FM-pipeline)
 * [PW-pipeline](https://github.com/jinghuazhao/PW-pipeline)